merrcury/100-Days-Of-Code/docs/README.md

 ## Day 83 : March 29, 2020
 **Today's Progress**: Completed 3rd Module of Crio's QMoney.
 It was all about java again and damn tough.

+## Day 84 : March 30, 2020
+**Today's Progress**: Spent my time with java for acing the next module of Crio's QMoney.